ndzik/waveviewplayer/README.md

 ### LICENSE ###

-* All JRWVP-Code is released under GNU GPLv3 license
+* All WVP-Code is released under GNU GPLv3 license
 * Other code in this repo released under its respective license